by Nils Osmar. Updated December 4, 2023. Medical Disclaimer

 Want to have an easier time of it during cold and flu season?
 What you eat, drink, and do have all been shown to have an impact on your immune system and its ability to fight off viral respiratory infections.

 Note: Listing items below is not meant to suggest an endorsement.
 Some interventions (like taking hot baths and showers) have both medical and epidemiological studies suggesting they may have benefits.
 Others (like putting a few drops of diluted hydrogen peroxide in the ears) have only anecdotal evidence to support them – a much lower standard of proof.
-Nothing on this page is intended as or should be taken as medical advice.
+None of the interventions discussed below are intended as or should be taken as medical advice.

 What might help?